 Despite the fact that COVID-19 caused early turnover as a result of the economic crisis, the current phenomenon known as “The Great Resignation” is attributable to many job searchers deliberately leaving their current jobs.
 Offices have reopened as a result of mass vaccinations and mask mandates, precisely as job seekers re-evaluate their work-life balance and take bold steps to take control of where they live and work.

-Employees crave engagement in the human aspects of work, if the preceding 2 years have taught us anything.
+Employees crave engagement in the human aspects of work if the preceding 2 years have taught us anything.
 Employees are exhausted, and many are depressed.
-They want their employment to have a fresh and improved feeling of purpose.
+They want their employees to have a fresh and improved feeling of purpose.
 They desire to form social and interpersonal bonds with their co-workers and bosses.
 They want to share a sense of belonging.
 They want income, benefits, and advantages, but they also want to feel appreciated by their employers and bosses.
 They don’t want transactions; they want meaningful—though not necessarily in-person—interactions.

 Company leaders put their organisations at risk by not understanding what their people are fleeing and what they might gravitate to.
 Furthermore, because many businesses are treating the situation in the same way—failing to invest in a more meaningful employee experience and failing to meet new demands for autonomy and flexibility at work—some employees are deciding to leave traditional full-time employment entirely.